dbono711/srt-processor/README.md

 ## Overview

-Interactive Streamlit application designed to serve as both a learning environment and a troubleshooting tool for analyzing [Secure Reliable Transport (SRT)](#what-is-srt) flows, enabling users to explore the intricacies of SRT through live streaming sessions.
+Interactive Streamlit application for analyzing [Secure Reliable Transport (SRT)](#what-is-srt) flows, enabling users to explore the intricacies of SRT through live streaming sessions.

 The application allows content to be received via live SRT streams (as either caller or listener) and analyzed for real-time analysis.
 Under the hood, the applicaiton is invoking the [srt-live-transmit](https://github.com/Haivision/srt/blob/master/docs/apps/srt-live-transmit.md#command-line-options) application to receive the SRT stream and is using the statistics output from the `srt-live-transmit` application to provide the data for real-time analysis, providing a comprehensive view of SRT statistics.